-Several key theoretical papers broach the concept that futures markets exist as a site of information exchange and many empirical papers have attempted to assess the validity of the proposed concept.
+There have been several key theoretical papers that broach the concept that futures markets exist as a site of information exchange, and many empirical papers that have attempted to assess the validity of the proposed concept.
 Several studies have also attempted to assess the quality of the pricing information revealed in the futures market in terms of its ability to predict the future spot price.
 The application of this concept to weather futures is, however, new and there has only been one paper written on it.
 Moreover, the paper is the only one that has assessed the quality of the pricing information revealed in the futures market in term of its ability to predict other economic quantities related to the spot price of the asset on which the futures are traded.

 Grossman (1977) was the first to suggest that apart from providing a mechanism for the reallocation of risk, futures markets also serve as a site of information exchange where the actions of "informed traders" influence prices and reveal information about their forecasts of the future states of that market to "uninformed traders".
 Informed traders are market participants that invest time and effort into assessing and predicting future states of the market and certain conditions that exist in the futures market allow them to make an economic return on their efforts.
 Grossman's model suggests that the degree of predictability of a future spot price from a current spot price determines the private incentives for futures trading in an asset which has no futures market.
-Given the difficulty in predicting the weather, his result suggests that private incentives exist for the trading of weather futures.
+His result suggests that private incentives exist for the trading of weather futures, given the limited predictive ability of forward looking weather forecasts.
 In the context of CDD futures, the "spot price" is the value of the CDD index at the current point in time.
 Our ability to develop a forward looking estimate of the CDD index based on its current value is limited and thus traders with proprietary weather models find an economic incentive to trade based on their exclusive information.